 Your site’s homepage should be a window into your company’s value proposition.
 It lets site visitors know what they should expect from not only the rest of your website, but from working with your company in general.
 It’s a brand awareness and lead-generating tool, which is why we place a lot of emphasis on its appearance, layout and content.

 Good homepage design can also make or break your site traffic metrics.
-From pageviews to bounce rate and even your conversions, having a nice homepage allows customers to naturally move through your site or immediately find what they were looking for.
+From pageviews to bounce rate and even your conversions, having a nice homepage that's designed with UI/UX principles in mind allows customers to naturally move through your site or immediately find what they were looking for.

 In addition to the standard elements of a homepage — which we’ll get to in a minute — you need to make sure your homepage addresses fundamental questions: